ome/omero_search_engine/README.rst

 * Use asynchronous search to fetch all results in one operation, or standard pagination for incremental retrieval.
 * Export & Analyse:
   - Search results can be exported to CSV and Parquet formats.
-  - Exported files are compatible with BFF for downstream filtering and data exploration.
+   - The exported files are compatible with BFF for downstream filtering and data exploration.

 Quick start
 -----------